| | | |

 When setting your SMART Goals, you should start the goal phrasing with an action verb.
 Think through the actions that will culminate in you accomplishing that goal.
 Avoid being vague with the actions by just writing nouns to describe your goal.

-Example: You are responsible for writing a weekly email newsletter for the employees in your company.
-You want to make this a reoccurring task in our notebook or todo list application.
+You are responsible for writing a weekly email newsletter for the employees in your company.
+You want to make this a recurring task in our notebook or to-do list application.
 You should start with the verb “write” or “email” and avoid the common trap of just listing the noun:

 • Avoid: